“I strive to provide my clients with timely, realistic advice with effective and efficient advocacy through all stages of litigation.”

+For over 25 years, Bruce has practiced almost exclusively in the area of insurance litigation.
 Bruce has successfully conducted numerous jury and non-jury trials.
-He has appeared as counsel in the Ontario Court of Appeal, and administrative tribunals including the Financial Services Commission of Ontario and the Workplace Safety and Insurance Appeals Tribunal.
-As part of his multifaceted practice and skill set, he has extensive experience in alternative dispute resolution, including arbitration and mediation.
+He has appeared as counsel at the Court of Appeal for Ontario, and before administrative tribunals such as the Licensing Appeals Tribunal and the Financial Services Commission of Ontario.
+He has extensive experience in alternative dispute resolution, including private arbitration and mediation.

 Called to the Ontario Bar, 1994

 M.A., University of Toronto, 1986

 B.A.
 (With Distinction.), University of Toronto, 1985

 Canadian Bar Association

 Selection of Cases

 Catastrophic Impairment: P.B v.
 State Farm, FSCO 4061 – we successfully defended a claim for catastrophic impairment designation.

 Non-Waiver Agreement: Economical v.
 Montgomery, 2013 ONSC 6153 – we successfully defended a claim for indemnity pursuant to a non-waiver agreement.

 Threshold Motion: Ayub v.
 Sun, 2015 ONSC 1828 – we won for our client a threshold motion following a jury trial, upheld by the Divisional Court on appeal (2016 ONSC 6598).